phoityne/pty-mcp-server/README.md

 ### 🎯 Purpose

 - Provide AI agents with **TTY-based control capabilities**
 - Enable **automated configuration, inspection, and operation** using CLI tools
 - Facilitate **AI-driven workflows for system development, diagnostics, and remote interaction**
 - Allow AI agents to access and operate on **systems beyond the reach of static scripts or APIs**
+- Support **Infrastructure as Code (IaC)** scenarios requiring **interactive or stateful terminal workflows**
+- Assist in **system integration** across heterogeneous environments and legacy systems
+- Empower **AI agents to support DevOps, IaC, and integration pipelines** by operating tools that require human-like terminal interaction

 ---

 ### 🔧 Example Use Cases

-- **Dynamic execution of CLI tools** that require a PTY environment embedded systems over serial or SSH-based terminals
+- **Dynamic execution of CLI tools** that require a PTY environment
+  (e.g., embedded systems over serial or SSH-based terminals)
 - **REPL automation**: driving GHCi or other CLI-based interactive interpreters
 - **Interactive debugging** of Haskell applications or shell-based workflows
 - **System diagnostics** through scripted or interactive bash sessions
 - **Remote server management** using SSH
 - **Hands-on system operation** where CLI behavior cannot be emulated via non-interactive scripting
-- **Network device interaction**: configuring routers, switches, or
+- **Network device interaction**: configuring routers, switches, or appliances via console
+- **AI-assisted IaC workflows**: executing Terraform, Ansible, or shell-based deploy scripts that involve prompts, state reconciliation, or real-time input
+- **AI-driven system integration testing** across multiple environments and CLI tools
+- **Legacy system automation** where GUI/API is unavailable and only terminal interaction is supported

 ---